 - Warming gaseous products

 Cryogenic processes cost effective for high production rates.
 Pure products are obtained.
 Insulation of the heat exchange system and distillation column play the key role in energy management due to very low temperatures operations.
 About 15 to 60 meters a cold box is built to insulate and place all the low-temperature operation equipment inside it.

 - Air Separation Unit, ASU

 - Oxygen Plant or Oxygen Generator, 7 barg (100 psig)

 - Nitrogen Plant or Nitrogen Generator, 6-8 atm

-- Refrigeration system for liquid form products
+- A refrigeration system for liquid form products

 Membranes or adsorbents are used to remove the unwanted components of air by PSA/ VPSA technology.
 Pressure swing adsorption (PSA) separates air to oxygen with 90 to 95% pure and nitrogen with 95 to 99.5% free of oxygen.
-However, the process is less energy efficient and so preferred for less production rates and small plant capacity for flexible start and stop operation.
+However, the process is less energy efficient and so preferred for fewer production rates and small plant capacity for flexible start and stop operation.